-The results of the triggered mailing audit For the online store, the total revenue share from abandoned category triggered mailings, abandoned views, next purchase recommendations, and product articles increased on average from 2.3% to 5.06%.
-How it was achieved: We reduced the number of triggers from 133 to only 46.
-We removed overlaps and duplicates when necessary and have also chosen to get rid […]
+The results of the triggered email audit For the online store, the total revenue share from automated abandoned category, abandoned view, next purchase recommendations campaigns and product articles, increased on average from 2.3% to 5.06%.
+We achieved this by: Reducing the number of triggers from 133 to only 46.
+We removed overlaps and duplicates when necessary and opted to get rid of emails […]

 Scale500,000 customers in the database

-GoalCarry out an audit of the triggered mailing system to maximize revenue and allow the marketer to spend less time setting them up
+GoalCarry out an audit of the triggered email system to maximize revenue and allow the marketer to spend less time setting up emails

 ResultsThe share of revenue from updated triggered email campaigns in relation to the total revenue of the online store increased from 2.3% to 5.06%

 One of the world’s leading manufacturers of household appliances and electronics, founded in Japan in 1918.
 The annual turnover in 2019 was $65 billion.